-What they do: Cognii makes AI-based products for K-12 and higher education institutions, as well as corporate training organizations.
-Their virtual learning assistant employs conversational technology to guide students in open-format responses that improve critical- thinking skills.
+How it's using AI in education: Cognii makes AI-based products for K-12 and higher education institutions, as well as corporate training organizations.
+Its virtual learning assistant employs conversational technology to guide students in open-format responses that improve critical- thinking skills.
 The assistant also provides real-time feedback, one-on-one tutoring and is customized to each student’s needs.

 Location: Burlington, Mass.